 It’s encouraging to see that better questions are being asked not just about the future of work, but about the future of workers.

-Within these discussions about automation, a risk of a 2019 recession, and a changing economy, there have been discussions about the portability of rights and benefits from gig to gig for workers.
+Within these discussions about automation, a risk of a 2019 recession, and a changing economy, there have been discussions about the portability of rights and benefits from gig to gig for workers of all industries.

 There are parallels and insights that are relevant to the social purpose economy.